Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles

 The $H$-function for the target distribution is given by the negative of the logarithmic derivative:

 and it is evident that for large $x$,

-Bearing mind that the exponential distribution is characterized by a constant $H$-function, we will use a pair of exponential distributions for the base case.
-In order to get the proportion of the random variables that are positive and negative correct, we let
+Bearing in mind that the exponential distribution is characterized by a constant $H$-function, we will use a pair of exponential distributions for the base case.
+When we solve the resulting recycling equations, it will simplify matters to set $Q(0)=0$ for the boundary conditions, and in order to get the proportion of the random variables that are positive and negative correct with this choice, we let